Oladipupo-Erinle/US-SUPERSTORE/README.md

 	•	Quantity demanded by region

 2. # Shipment preferred by customers:

- The report extensively explored the preferred shipment modes offered by the Superstore, including first class,second-classs, standard, and same-day shipment.
+ The report extensively explored the preferred shipment modes offered by Superstore including first-class second-class, standard, and same-day shipment.

 This analysis is essential to guide the Superstore in understanding which areas to prioritize and which ones need improvement.
 By knowing the customers' shipment preferences,  the Superstore can focus its efforts on enhancing customer satisfaction and optimizing its shipping services accordingly.
-This data-driven approach can help the Superstore allocate resources effectively and tailor its shipping options to better align with customer demands and expectations.
+This data-driven approach can help Superstore allocate resources effectively and tailor its shipping options to better align with customer demands and expectations.

 3. # Category review

- The Superstore comprises three distinct categories, each containing various sub-categories:
+ Superstore comprises three distinct categories, each containing various sub-categories:

-a.
-Furniture: This category includes Chairs, Furnishing, and Tables.
+A. Furniture: This category includes Chairs, Furnishing, and Tables.

-b.
-Office Supplies: The sub-categories within this category are Art, Binders, Envelopes, Fasteners, Labels, Paper, Storage, and Supplies.
+B. Office Supplies: The sub-categories within this category are Art, Binders, Envelopes, Fasteners, Labels, Paper, Storage, and Supplies.

-c.
-Technology: This category consists of the sub-categories Copiers, Machines, and Phones.
+C. Technology: This category consists of the sub-categories Copiers, Machines, and Phones.

 Analyzing these categories is of utmost importance as it provides valuable insights to assist the Superstore in decision-making.
 The analysis aimed to identify the following: